How To Keep Your Rabbit Healthy & Happy

-Rabbits can be a great pet, however, they are not a pet that can be thrown some food and forgotten about.
-Care also needs to be taken with young children as they can be easily hurt.
+However, contrary to popular belief they are not a pet that can be thrown some food and forgotten about.

 Fleas, Mites & Lice

 Rabbits are affected by external parasites such as fleas, mites and lice just like cats and dogs.

 Products such as Advocate, Advantage and Revolution applied as per the label can prevent this (don’t use Frontline).

 Vacuuming and washing bedding will also help keep these under control.